BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 Regardless, it is possible to have sentences without using the same word twice.
 Perhaps d'A avoided repeating a simple word like "the" several times to make the cipher more difficult to solve on purpose?

-In the book, d'A gives a book cipher example using a dictionary (presumably the concise edition) where he starts by ordeirng his 5 digit pairs in acending order, and maps words within the ranges provided (Eg. Word 55381 in the Dictionary) to their associated word pair, perhaps "T"...and then those word pairs, maybe the range associated with "TH" is mapped to the digits 55381, to help build a setnence.
+In the book, d'A gives a book cipher example using a dictionary (presumably the concise edition) where he starts by ordering his 5 digit pairs in ascending order, and maps words within the ranges provided (Eg. Word 55381 in the Dictionary) to their associated word pair, perhaps "T"...and then those word pairs, maybe the range associated with "TH" is mapped to the digits 55381, to help build a sentence.

 Fortunately...D'Agapeyeff throws us a bone...maybe.
 > Now we can find in the dictionary the word 'the' (55381).
 This we can count back about twenty words for 55366 (th).